 Energy Use & Climate Change

-Each and every day, EMC IT strives to advance EMC’s vision and strategy for delivering secure Cloud Computing and Big Data while delivering IT services to our business units.
+Each and every day, EMC IT strives to advance our vision and strategy for delivering secure cloud computing and Big Data while delivering IT services to our business units.

-EMC leverages our leadership in information management and Cloud Computing to transform our own IT operations to deliver IT-as-a-Service to the business.
-We develop and apply our technology solutions and other industry best practices for energy-efficient virtual data centers.
-In doing so we are addressing the same challenges EMC customers face in their respective organizations—providing purposeful, innovative and transformative options to manage digital information growth, while working within the constraints of energy availability and space.
+EMC leverages our leadership in information management and cloud computing to transform our own IT operations to deliver IT as a Service (ITaas) to the business.
+We develop and apply our technology solutions and industry best practices for energy-efficient virtual data centers.
+In doing so, we are addressing the same challenges EMC customers face in their respective organizations—providing purposeful, innovative, and transformative solutions to manage digital information growth, while working within the constraints of energy and space, and growing business demand.

-Learn more about our Cloud journey at EMC IT Proven .
+To learn more about our cloud journey, please visit EMC IT Proven .

-Virtualization and Cloud Computing are improving energy efficiency in our data centers.
-By leveraging our own technologies—virtualization, data deduplication and Fully Automated Storage Tiering (FAST) – we are delivering significant energy and cost savings on the journey to the Cloud.
+Virtualization and cloud computing are improving energy efficiency in our data centers.
+By leveraging our own products and technologies—virtualization, data deduplication, and Fully Automated Storage Tiering (EMC® FAST™)—we are delivering significant energy and cost savings on our journey to the cloud.

-- Tiered, shared and virtualized server and storage—based on the VCE Vblock® converged infrastructure
+- Tiered, shared, and virtualized server and storage—based on the VCE Vblock® converged infrastructure

 - Virtual (thin) provisioning of IT infrastructure